Saturday, December 10, 2022

 Milledgeville, GA 31061

-The ceremony processional will begin promptly at 12:45 p.m., with the ceremony beginning at 1:00 p.m.
-Doors will open for guests at 11:00 a.m.
+The ceremony processional will begin promptly at 12:45 p.m., with the ceremony beginning immediately after.

 The December commencement ceremony is a combined graduate and undergraduate ceremony.
-Students who have submitted a December 2021 graduation application and who have been verified by the Registrar’s Office as on track to complete all degree requirements by the end of the Fall 2021 semester are invited to participate.
-Graduation applications were due Friday, September 17, 2021.
-Late applications will be accepted; however, students must submit their application by Friday, November 12, 2021, for their name to be included in the commencement program.
+Students who have submitted a December 2022 graduation application and who have been verified by the Registrar’s Office as on track to complete all degree requirements by the end of the Fall 2022 semester are invited to participate.
+Graduation applications were due Friday, September 16, 2022.
+Late applications will be accepted; however, students must submit their application by Wednesday, November 23, 2022, to ensure inclusion in the commencement program.

 Because final grades for the Fall semester are not received until after commencement, participation in the ceremony does not guarantee that all degree requirements have been completed or that the student will graduate.

 Tickets are required for the ceremony.
-Each degree candidate will be issued up to 6 tickets.
-Children under the age of two who can sit on an adult's lap for the ceremony do not need a ticket.
+Each degree candidate will be issued 8 electronic tickets.
+Children under the age of two who sit on an adult's lap for the ceremony do not need a ticket.

 Guests may park in the Centennial Center lot.
 Centennial Center parking spaces are limited and may fill prior the event start time.

 Overflow parking will be located in the Irwin Street lot (Lot # 28) or the Depot lot (Lot # 2), and a shuttle will provide for transportation to the event.
-Shuttles will run every five minutes.
-Shuttles will run two hours prior the event start and one hour after the event ends.
+Shuttles will run every five minutes, beginning two hours prior the event start and ending one hour after the event ends.

 For any parking or shuttle questions, please call the Parking and Transportation office at 478-445-7433.